ironscar/dba-starter/postgres/docs/10 - backup-restore.md

 - A `.pgpass` file stores password in this format `hostname:port:database:username:password`
   - Example: `localhost:5432:*:postgres:[pass]` implies all databases in the local DB running on port 5432
   - Default format is `plain` which creates an sql file
-  - it also needs to be set to permissions 0600 by `chmod 600 ~/.pgpass` so that its no ignored
+  - it also needs to be set to permissions 0600 by `chmod 600 ~/.pgpass` so that its not ignored
   - We put this file in the home directory of the user that is going to execute `pg_dump`
   - When we ran `pg_dump` as `root` from within container, it didn't prompt for a password